claireyyu/SportSphere/README.md

 - Built and integrated full CRUD functionality for activities and reminders.
 - Implemented secure user authentication using Firebase.
+- Implemented Map features to show user's current location and display activities on the map
+- Integrated Google places and auto-complete API for user experience
+- Implemented Camera features for uploading activity images, take activity pictures, and changing profile photo

 ## Usage